wSedlacek/prisma-generators/Readme.md

 However, the base functionality is working well, so I strongly encourage you to give it a try and play with it.
 Any feedback about the developers experience, bug reports or ideas about new features or enhancements are very welcome - please feel free to put your two cents into [discussion in the issue](https://github.com/MichalLytek/type-graphql/issues/476).

-In near feature, when Prisma SDK will be ready, the `typegraphql-prisma` integration will also allow to use a code-first approach to build a `schema.prisma` and GraphQL schema at once, using classes with decorators as a single source of truth.
+In near feature, when Prisma SDK will be ready, the `typegraphql-prisma-nestjs` integration will also allow to use a code-first approach to build a `schema.prisma` and GraphQL schema at once, using classes with decorators as a single source of truth.
 Stay tuned! :muscle: